tlg-22-10-sde-10/capital-clash/README.md

 ## Project Description
 You are the son of a prestigious fund manager.
 It is summer.
 Your father brings you and your brother to Wall Street, and  puts you guys in a trading game.
 You are given $10,000, and 5 days.
-The game will be T+1 settlement, which means, on each day, after you buy a stock, the soonest you can sell is the next day. you can select from a variety of stocks, decide which to buy or sell if already holding, or hold cash.
+You can select from a variety of stocks, decide which to buy or sell if already holding, or hold cash.
 You long for a high return.
 Your goal is, on day 4, your account balance is more than your brother.
-You will be able to buy newspapers, or hear gossip on the street.
+You will be able to get news.
 The winner would be the one with higher account balance on day 4.
 You want to show you have great investment acumen to your father.